finbourne/lusid-sdk-java-preview/sdk/docs/QuotesApi.md

 [BETA] Upsert quotes

-Upsert quotes effective at the specified time.
-If a quote is added with the same id (and is effective at the same time) as an existing quote, then the more recently added quote will be returned when queried  The maximum number of quotes that this method can upsert per request is 2,000.
+Update or insert one or more quotes in a single scope.
+A quote will be updated if it already exists  and inserted if it does not.
+In the request each quote must be keyed by a unique correlation id.
+This id is ephemeral and is not stored by LUSID.
+It serves only as a way to easily identify each quote in the response.
+The response will return both the collection of successfully updated or inserted quotes, as well as those that failed.
+For the failures a reason will be provided explaining why the quote could not be updated or inserted.
+It is important to always check the failed set for any unsuccessful results.
+The maximum number of quotes that this method can upsert per request is 2,000.

 ### Example
 ```java